Forced labour main human trafficking crime in Malaysia, U.S. says

-KUALA LUMPUR/BANGKOK, July 2 (Reuters) - Malaysia's predominant human trafficking crime is forced labour, the U.S State Department said on Friday, after downgrading the Southeast Asian country to the worst tier in its annual report on human trafficking.
+KUALA LUMPUR/BANGKOK (Reuters) - Malaysia’s predominant human trafficking crime is forced labour, the U.S State Department said on Friday, after downgrading the Southeast Asian country to the worst tier in its annual report on human trafficking.

 Malaysia’s home ministry has not commented publicly on the report and did not immediately respond on Friday to a request from Reuters for comment.